Goin' Nuts

 Goin' Nuts is a widebody pinball machine that was designed by Adolf Seitz, Jr. for Gottlieb in 1983.
 The game never went into production and only 10 prototypes were built.

 Description

-The game is unique in that it has no outlanes.
-Also, the game starts as 3-ball multiball with auto-plunger instead of a plunger; once the player started the game all three balls are released and objective is to knock down the set of drop targets in order to score points and build up time.
-Rather than counting balls, a player's score is determined based on the amount of time left on the timer which counts down when there's only 1 ball left.
+The game is one of the very few machines that it have no outlanes.
+There are seven pop-bumpers around the single-level playfield, and five banks of three drop targets.
+The game calls these drop-targets nuts, and calls the balls squirrels.
+The game starts as 3-ball multiball, launched with an auto-plunger instead of a plunger, and includes a timer which counts down when in single ball play, ended that ball if it reaches 0.
+The objective is to knock down the sets of drop targets in order to score points and build up time.

-Disadvantages of this pinball machine include damage of the playfield and toys by multiple balls nicking each other.
-A good player may also build up too much time which leads to lower income for the machine owner.
+Disadvantages of this pinball machine include that a good player may build up too much time.

 The only machine publicly available to play is at The Pinball Hall of Fame.

+The game was shown at the first Pinball Expo in 1985.